epiresdasilva/debit-authorizer/README.md

 # Debit authorizer

-This project is about an example of a debit authorizer with credit card using functions over the IBM Cloud Functions.
+This project is about an example of a debit authorizer with the credit card using functions over the IBM Cloud Functions.

 ## Why?

-Create a high available, auto scalable and performatic solution to authorize debit operations for finantial institutions.
+Create a highly available, auto scalable and highly performant solution to authorize debit operations for financial institutions.
 ## How it works

-Above is the diagram that shows how the system will work.
+Below is the diagram that shows how the system will work.

 ![](diagrams/diagram.svg)